josher19/apprenti/advice.md

         - If you are stuck, ask for help
         - Help others who get stuck (empathy)
     * Where to go for help
-        - Good to ask questions
+        - (Usually) okay to ask questions (earphones == in coding flow)
         - But first might check your company's available source code and then Stack Overflow
         - See if this problem has already been solved
-        - Open Source solutions vs. vendor lock in
+        - Open Source solutions and/or vendor lock in
         - Networking
     * Beware of Scope Creep
         - adding too much too soon worse than Minimum Viable Product (MVP) with real user feedback
-    * Better to over-estimate time and beat your estimate than to under-estimate and be late
+    * Better to over-estimate time and beat your estimate than to under-estimate and be late & over budget :money_with_wings:
-- Culture
+- Cultural Fit (and interviews)
     - Command and Control
-        * From Ship Captain to Captains of Industry to Global CEO's
+        * From Ship Captain to Captains of Industry and Industrialism to Global CEO's
-            - Shareholder Value vs. Stakeholder Values
+            - Shareholder Value $$$ vs. Stakeholder Values
     - [Open / Agile](https://www.openagile.org/)
         * Transparency (Truthfulness)
         * Retrospective as part of the Learning Circle